Dr King’s Dream Is Dying; Race Relations Is On Its Last Breath

 "If you mention it to them, they're going to make excuse after excuse," he said.
 "That's what the Oscar people did.
 People get defensive, even if you're just telling the truth.
 People are scared to be called racists or bigots."

-After I read the article, I read some of the early comments.
-They were exactly on line with what I was expecting.
+After I read the news article when it went live, I read some of the early comments.
+They were exactly in line with what I was expecting.
 A lot of hateful stuff, a lot of complaints about people writing about the lack of diversity... blah blah blah...
 I decided to stop reading them before someone decided to come after me personally because I know myself fairly well; I don't play that game fairly... not as all.

-Maybe some of them would understand this by Jane Elliott:
+Maybe some of them will understand this by Jane Elliott:

 https://youtu.be/4yrg7vV4a5o

 That puts the issue in an entirely different light doesn't it?
 Kind of tosses that black privilege belief out the window I'd say.
-For that matter it throws out the privilege issue for any minority group in the nation; we're all in the same place.
+For that matter it throws out the privilege issue against any minority group in the nation; we're all in the same place (this includes the LBGTQ+ community).

-I've written about diversity via newsletters and on my blogs for just over 17 years at this point.
-Today is the 17th anniversary of this blog, and my blogging journey overall.
-As I mentioned earlier, my diversity articles don't get much traffic, but I'll continue writing about it, and talking about it as I did during two live presentations I gave in February 2016; I don't just write about diversity, I talk about it.
+I've written about diversity via newsletters and on my blogs for just over 19 years (tomorrow, February 22nd, is the 19th anniversary of this blog).
+As I mentioned earlier, my diversity articles don't get much traffic, but I'll continue writing about it, and talking about it as I did during two live presentations I gave locally in February 2016; I don't just write about diversity, I talk about it.

-I'm not worried about people I know in person.
-I'm used to being the token presence and voice in most of my interactions, and after 62 years I play the game well, and I appreciate every friend I have to the highest degree.
+I'm not worried about people I know in person (I'm not talking about friends of mine).
+I'm used to being the token presence and voice in most of my interactions, and after 64 years I play the game well, and I appreciate every friend I have to the highest degree.

-But when, after 17 years of having this blog (and 20 years of having my website), there's still conversation every once in a while about whether or not my picture being on my bio page might be keeping me from getting more business.
-It shows me that it might not be a daily thing, but it's always in the subconscious of others, which is why it's always in the consciousness of my mind.
+But when, after all years of having this blog, there's still conversation every once in a while about whether or not my picture being on my bio page might be keeping me from getting more business, it shows me that it might not be a daily thing, but it's always in the subconscious of others, which is why it's always in the consciousness of my mind.